 - Trees are harvested and sent to mills to be processed into lumber.
 The wood waste is sent on to paper mills where it is manufactured into lunch bags, notebooks, paper, magazines, napkins, towels, etc. - Making paper from raw materials (trees) requires large amounts of water and energy.
-Paper manufacturing uses more water per ton than any other product in the world and is the third largest industrial consumer of energy.7 - The average American uses seven trees and 680 pounds of paper per year.
-Paper and paperboard make up 23.05 percent of waste generated. - Paper made from waste paper is called "post-consumer" recycled paper because it has been used and recycled instead of being landfilled.
-New paper made from recycled paper instead of trees creates 35% less water pollution and 74% less air pollution and 75% less energy is used.10 - To reduce the amount of paper going to landfills, find sustainable alternatives such as using a reusable canvas bag, cloth napkins, purchasing post-consumer products, buying items in bulk to reduce packaging waste or collect paper products for recycling.
+The pulp and paper industry is among the top five most energyintensive industries globally and is the fourth largest industrial energy user.7 - The average American uses seven trees and 680 pounds of paper per year.8 Paper and paperboard make up 23.05 percent of waste generated.9 - Paper made from waste paper is called "postconsumer" recycled paper because it has been used and recycled instead of being landfilled.
+New paper made from recycled paper instead of trees creates 35% less water pollution, 74% less air pollution and 75% less energy is used.10 - To reduce the amount of paper going to landfills, find sustainable alternatives such as using a reusable canvas bag, cloth napkins, purchasing post-consumer products, buying items in bulk to reduce packaging waste or collect paper products for recycling.